helenlarkin/BCHM4400Biohackathon/README.md

 Seed Genes: LMNA and ZMPSTE24

 Hypothesis:
 The LMNA and ZMPSTE24 genes cause symptoms associated with Hutchinson-Gilford Progeria Syndrome through the interaction of the ZMPSTE24 protein with the protein product of a mutated LMNA gene.
 The LMNA mutation causes an abnormal lamin A protein called progerin that becomes active when it interacts with ZMPSTE24, allowing the mutated protein to create unstable nuclear membranes, leading to the HGPS phenotype.
+Analysis of the attached PPI on Cytoscape will reveal the exact statistics that characterize the interaction between LMNA and ZMPSTE24 as well as the degree to which ZMPSTE24 effects the abnormal expression of LMNA.